GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 You can use [environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables) to control the Nextflow runtime and the underlying Java virtual machine.
 These variables can be exported before running a pipeline and will be interpreted by Nextflow.

 For most users, Nextflow will work without setting any environment variables.
-However, to improve reproducibility and to optimise your resources, you will benefit from establishing some of these.
+However, to improve reproducibility and to optimise your resources, you will benefit from setting some of these variables.

 For example, for consistency, it is good practice to pin the version of Nextflow you are using with the `NXF_VER` variable: